BgeeDB/bgee-unil/src/markdown/support/topAnat/topAnat.md

 ## Description of the results

-Once the processing is complete you will automaticaly be redirected to the result section of the web interface.
+Once the processing is complete you will automatically be redirected to the result section of the web interface.

 The header of this results section consists of a blue banner containing a sentence describing that the request was successful, the number of results, and the number of analyses launched.